Soy sauce is an essential Asian condiment that has been around for centuries. The use of soy sauce In Asia food dates back over 1000 years.

 Wan Ja Shan is a Taiwanese company, but their soy sauce is brewed in New York.
-The company makes regular and lower-sodium soy sauce and a wheat-free tamari soy sauce.
+The company makes regular, lower-sodium soy sauce and wheat-free tamari soy sauce.

-Wan Ja Shan says that they produce their soy sauce in the traditional method, which means they are fermented and aged up to a year before they are bottled and marketed.
+Wan Ja Shan says that they produce their soy sauce in the traditional method, which means they are fermented and aged for up to a year before being bottled and marketed.

 Kari-Out Soy Sauce Packets

-Kari-Out is a company that specializes in all kinds of products for carry-out food burns.
-They have some sauces, including some gluten-free soy sauce in carry-out packets, as part of their program.
+Kari-Out specializes in all kinds of products for carry-out food burns.
+They have some sauces, including gluten-free soy sauce in carry-out packets, as part of their program.